nystudio107/craft-cookies/docs/README.md

-# `vite` docs
+# `cookies` docs

-This buildchain is a self-contained build system for the `vite` documentation.
+This buildchain is a self-contained build system for the `cookies` documentation.

 ## Overview